Antonio Malantic, Outils et instruments malais, 1830–40. Bibliothèque nationale de France

 About

-Conceived in Mexico City and issued in Manila, Tumba-Tumba presents essays on aesthetics, exhibition reviews, and interviews with artists and thinkers premised across South East Asia, Oceania, and Latin America.
+Conceived in Mexico City and issued in Manila, Tumba-Tumba presents essays on art, exhibition reviews, and interviews with makers and thinkers premised across South East Asia, Oceania, and Latin America.

-The site hosts writing which historically regard art’s colonial, modern, and national guises in the Transpacific, just as they are contemporarily taken by the entitative and vitalist conditions of their subjects.
+The site hosts writing which are contemporarily taken by the entitative and vitalist conditions of art in the Transpacific, just as they historically regard the colonial, modern, and national guises of their subjects.

 The name Tumba-Tumba repeats the onomatopoeic and Romance root ‘tumb’ which denominates the sound of falling, at the same time it is pan-Philippinely conceived to be a rocking chair.
-How one supposes a life and emerges to be but another, is among the spirits of inquiry after which Tumba-Tumba invites intrigue to a greater degree than appraisal.
+How one appears as life and emerges to be but another are among the spirits of inquiry after which Tumba-Tumba invites intrigue to a greater degree than the appraisive and the critical.

 The writer

-Kiko del Rosario is Senior Lecturer of Art History at the University of the Philippines College of Fine Arts and researcher at the Cultural Center of the Philippines.
+Francisco del Rosario is Lecturer of Art History at the University of the Philippines College of Fine Arts and Researcher at the Cultural Center of the Philippines.
 His essays on printed and painted matter have appeared in the journals Impact, Southeast of Now, and Miradas.
 Elsewhere, he has written artist profiles for the Encyclopedia of Philippine Art and Archive of Women Artists, Research, and Exhibitions.

 Newsletter